 There are no bachelor's degrees in material management.
 Instead, those wishing to pursue a career as a materials manager typically enroll in operations management bachelor's degree programs.
 They can expect to learn skills relevant to supply management, quality management, planning and inventory control in addition to materials management.

 Coursework in bachelor's degree programs for operations management typically combine technical training with business instruction.
-Classes often combine didactic and hands-on learning.
+Didactic and hands-on learning are also included.
 Topics that might show up in the curriculum include:

 - Organizational cash management

 - Global markets

 The U.S. Bureau of Labor Statistics predicts the employment rate for purchasing managers (the category that includes materials managers) will increase 4% between 2012 and 2022.
 While this is slower-than-average growth, purchasing managers will still be needed to supervise other purchasing professionals, such as buyers and agents.
 The median annual salary for purchasing managers was $106,090 as of May 2014.
 The highest-paid managers earned $169,000 or more, while the lowest-paid earned $60,840 or less (www.bls.gov).